Cockapoo Advice guide (Before you buy)

 Food options

-• Dry foods/Kibble is preferred for convenience and storage ease.
+• Dry foods/Kibble is preferred, for convenience and storage ease.
 Ingredients such as meat/meat by-products, fats/oils, cereals, grains, minerals, and vegetables are mixed into a dough, dried/baked, and cut into kibbles of different sizes and shapes.
 There is a wide variety of kibble.
-High-quality kibble will have protein sources such as fish or chicken as the main ingredient.
+High quality kibble will have high quality protein sources such as fish or chicken as the main ingredient.
 Those with artificial fillers add no nutritional value to the dog.

 • Wet foods are made from the same ingredients as kibble plus water mixed and cooked in air-tight packaging.
 They come as a paste, loaf, jelly, or gravy.
 The food remains good until unpackaged or at the end of its shelf life.

 • Raw diet/BARF mimics a wolf’s wild diet and is great for picky eaters.
-It’s prepared by mixing meat/bones, fruits, and vegetables such as carrots, berries, and broccoli.
-Avoid this for a Cockapoo with digestive issues and puppies; consult your vet for dietary advice instead.
+It’s prepared by mixing ingredients such as meat/bones, fruits, and vegetables such as carrots, berries, and broccoli.
+Avoid this for a Cockapoo with digestive issues and for puppies, instead, consult your vet for dietary advice.

 3. Exercise requirements

-Cockapoos are high-energy dogs requiring constant physical and mental stimulation for about 45 minutes daily.
-The occasional walk to the park, indoor exercises, and games such as tug of war, fetch, puzzles, and kong will meet these needs.
+Cockapoos are high-energy dogs requiring constant physical and mental stimulation for about 45 minutes a day.
+The occasional walk to the park, indoor exercises and games such as tug of war, fetch, puzzles and kong will meet these needs.

-When walking, ensure you control the dog and that the Cockapoo pup is leashed and trained.
+When going for walks, ensure you are in control of the dog and that the Cockapoo pup is leashed trained.
 Use a leash attached to a harness for better control.
 Recall training will also come in handy in instances of need.

-Cockapoo life expectancy is higher than average.
-As the pup grows, avoid strenuous activities as bones and joints are not fully developed.
-To be safer, limit exercises to about 20 minutes daily for up to 5 months of age.
-Stop whenever the dog shows any signs of over-exertion, like heavy panting.
+As the pup grows, avoid strenuous activities as bones and joints are not fully-developed.
+To be on the safer side, limit exercises to about 20 minutes a day for up to 5 months of age.
+Stop whenever the dog shows any signs of over-exertion like heavy panting.

 4. Training